MWA is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

 We recognise that £150 is a large amount of money for many students, and whilst we have thought carefully about recommending this amount (see next question), it is important to us that any student feels able to join us in celebrating through giving.

-In addition, we have responded to student demand by adding the option of donating in weekly installments, as some have found this more manageable.
-A weekly donation of £9 from the donations launch up until May Week adds up to £150, which will still be doubled through our matched funding.
+In addition, you have the option of donating in weekly installments, as some have found this more manageable.
+A weekly donation of £9 from the donations launch up until our summer celebration adds up to about £150, which will still be doubled through our matched funding.

 Note: We have ensured that our donations page allows you to hide your name and/or donation amount, should you choose.

-We recognise that £150 is a large amount of money, and substantially more than most students would routinely donate to charity.
-There are several reasons we recommend this figure:
+We recognise that £150 is a large amount of money, and substantially more than most students would routinely donate to charity (indeed, that is part of the point!).
+There are a couple of key reasons we recommend this figure:

 May Week Symbolism: The £150 figure is representative of the cost of some May Ball tickets - this is symbolic of our belief that charity can be embraced as an integral part of May Week, on a par with May Balls.

 Of course, MWA is for everyone - whether you're going to three May Balls or none, we welcome you to join our growing community and put charity at the heart of your May Week celebrations.
 MWA is an alternative way to celebrate during May Week, but that doesn't mean you can't take part in other things going on!